 Medium format review: Kodak Portra 400 pushed to 1600 (+2 stops)

+My name is Andrew and I am a fine art destination wedding photographer in Italy (Lake Como, Amalfi).
 When arranging the boho style photo session I have reviewed many sample images to understand what is the perception of this style.
 All this time I was thinking about film - how would I achieve the same colour pallet with film, which film?
 I remember from the past that by pushing Portra you start getting those brown colours to be more dominant.
 So I thought that it would be quite interesting to see what happens if I push 2 stops - would it give me more brown tint that I would aim at?
 I have picked some sample images and emailed them to my lab, just to make sure they understand what I want.
 Then I loaded the Portra 400 into my Mamiya AFD645 and started this boho style photo shoot on both - digital and film.
 I also used Ultramax and Ilford HP4 on a smaller camera but this is a different story.
 Here you will find samples from the pushed Kodak Portra 400 (medium format).
 I shot it at ISO1600, I used external light meter to measure the light and I applied some correction to the final result.
 I don't feel like I have achieved the colours that I wanted and I was saved by digital shots this time, however I had quite a nice time during photo session by swapping several cameras and enjoying each moment of the shoot.
 Here are the images and I hope you will like them:

 Hey there!
 If you enjoy reading my blog and would like to support my work, please consider donating, as every little bit counts!
 Your contribution will help me continue creating content for you to enjoy!

 #portrapushed #portra400 #portra400pushed #kodakportra #analogphotography #kodakportra400 #pushedfilm #sampleimages #analog